 ÉTUDES -How long would you say that you have been meditating on this work?
-DANIEL TURNER - I've been thinking about this sculpture for about 6 years
+DANIEL TURNER - I've been thinking about this sculpture for about 6 years.

 ÉTUDES - What was the catalyst?
 Were you actively seeking this cafeteria or did the object inspire the work?
 DANIEL TURNER -The kitchen has been an interest of mine for sometime, one thing just led to another...

-ÉTUDES -- but for the sake of clarification, can you describe what exactly the caleteria contain(ed)?
+ÉTUDES - Just for the sake of clarification, can you describe what exactly the cafeteria contain(ed)?
 Where did it come from?

-DANIEL TURNER -The cafeteria was salvaged from southeast Virginia which housed an array of public and civic functions.
+DANIEL TURNER - The cafeteria was salvaged from southeast Virginia which housed an array of public and civic functions in artworks serves as the foundational support for the emotional dynamic of the piece?